 - What are your disadvantages?
 What can prevent others from perceiving you as they should?

-Now let’s talk about some important steps that you need to take into consideration in order to create a successful brand.
+Now let’s talk about some other steps for creating a successful brand.

 Create the first draft of your brand story by answering the following questions:

 - Why did you decide to start writing books professionally?

 - What is your character as a writer?

 - What should readers definitely know about you?